 It's expected to continue to see markets falling next week with the Fed Rate cut to 0%.

 So, what should an investor do in this type of market?
 Get out?
 Stay in?
 Take advantage?
 Well, here are some things to think about!

 How and Why Are You Investing

-Market volatility will happen!
+A volatile market will happen!
 It is happening now, it has happened in the past, and it will happen again going forward.
 However, if you have a clear investment strategy in place, it will be easier to live with.
 Some things to think about are your investment goals, time horizon, and risk tolerance.
 If you need the money in the next few months, you definitely should NOT be investing it.
 Even if you need it in the next 3-5 years, it may not be wise to invest it.

 Also, what are you goal?
 Capital appreciation, income, both?
 This will determine what assets to own.
 If you only care about income, market volatility shouldn't phase you, as long as you keep receiving the same income.